mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

-This section collects definitions of the main vRouter Forwarder configuration elements employed for packets forwarding inside OpenSDN dataplane and gives a brief overview of utilities for managing and monitoring a virtual network configuration.
+This section collects definitions of the main vRouter Forwarder configuration elements employed for packets forwarding inside OpenSDN dataplane and gives a brief overview of utilities for managing and monitoring a virtual network configuration at this layer.

 ### OpenSDN data plane basic defintions